Learn how to leverage Web Platform Tests to ensure your polyfills are

 polyfill.

-Note: the report includes many failing tests because the polyfill is a work in progress and is actively being worked on.
+Note: the report includes many failing tests because the polyfill is a work in

 Another important feature is the automatic generation of reports for pull